WICG/aom/explainer.md

 ```

 This statement makes axNode2 the last child of axNode1.
-If axNode2 was previously somewhere else in the accessibility
+If axNode2 was previously somewhere else in the accessibility tree,
-tree, it's first detached from its previous parent before being
+it's first detached from its previous parent before being added here.
-added here.
-If axNode2 was previously already a child of
+If axNode2 was previously already a child of axNode1,
-axNode1, but not the last child, this would make it the last
+but not the last child, this would make it the last child.
-child.

 ```js
 axNode2.parent = axNode1;
 ```

-This statement has the same effect in most cases: if axNode2
+This statement has the same effect in most cases:
-was not previously a child of axNode1, it gets detached from
+if axNode2 was not previously a child of axNode1,
-its previous parent, if any, and attached as the last child of
+it gets detached from its previous parent, if any,
+and attached as the last child of axNode1.
-axNode1.

-However, unlike the statement above, if axNode2 was already a
+However, *if axNode2 was already a child of axNode1,
-child of axNode1, this wouldn't rearrange it.
+this wouldn't rearrange it*.
-If axNode2 was previously somewhere else in the accessibility
-tree, it's first detached from its previous parent before being
-added here.

-Trying to set the parent or child to an illegal value throws an
-exception.

 Trying to reparent the root of the accessibility tree for a frame
 throws an exception.
 The root of the tree can be modified in most
 other ways but it can't be entirely removed.

-Note that changing the accessibility tree happens completely
+Note that changing the accessibility tree happens
-independently of the DOM tree.
+completely independently of the DOM tree.

+---
 :question: **Open question:**
-What should happen if the DOM tree or layout tree changes and it affects
+What should happen if the DOM tree or layout tree changes
+and it affects accessible nodes
-accessible nodes that have already been rearranged in the
+that have already been rearranged in the accessibility tree?

-accessibility tree?
+---

 #### Virtual accessibility nodes

-So far we've looked into how to modify existing accessible nodes
+So far we've looked into how to modify existing accessible nodes corresponding to DOM nodes,
-corresponding to DOM nodes, and even rearrange them in the
+and even rearrange them in the accessibility tree.
-accessibility tree.

-The AOM also makes it possible to create new *virtual* accessible
+The AOM also makes it possible to create
-nodes that don't correspond to DOM elements.
-This makes it possible
+new *virtual* accessible nodes that don't correspond to DOM elements.
-to represent objects on the screen that don't correspond to DOM
+This makes it possible to represent objects on the screen
+that don't correspond to DOM elements
-elements but semantically represent real objects.
+but semantically represent real objects.

 The AccessibleNode constructor takes a single argument that initializes the new object's role.